AngryGrizzlyBear/essentials-1/README.md

 # Software To Install

-Below is a not comprehensive list of software you should install and configure
+Below is a not a comprehensive list of software you should install and configure.
+The *install_packages.sh* script is a work in progress that will get the system up and running with everything I am using.

 ## Package Management